MCQs Probability Distributions Quiz 5

 Online MCQs Probability Distributions Quiz

-• In binomial probability distributions, the dependents of standard deviations must includes
+• In binomial probability distributions, the dependents of standard deviations must include

-• In binomial probability distribution, the formula of calculating standard deviation is
+• In binomial probability distribution, the formula for calculating standard deviation is

-• The formula of mean of uniform or rectangular distribution is as
+• The formula of the mean of uniform or rectangular distribution is as

 • The normal distribution is also classified as